 Overview of requirements to obtain Digital Asset license in Spain

-• The company must be registered in Spain, compliant with local regulations.
+- The company must be registered in Spain, compliant with local legislation.

-• Appointment of a local Compliance Officer with experience in Spanish financial regulations.
+- Appointment of a local Compliance Officer with experience in AML/CFT rules.

 Estimated time frames